twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### DETONATION (CREATURE)
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes and creates a momentary teleportation gate.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes and creates a momentary teleportation gate.
 A random creature whose level is equal to or less than the cypher’s level appears through the gate and attacks the closest target.
 After about one minute, the creature vanishes.

 ### DETONATION (DESICCATING)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, draining moisture from everything within it.
+- **효과:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, draining moisture from everything within it.
 Living creatures take damage equal to the cypher’s level.
 Water in the area is vaporized.

 ### DETONATION (FLASH)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, blinding all within it for one minute (ten minutes if the cypher is level 4 or higher).
+- **효과:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, blinding all within it for one minute (ten minutes if the cypher is level 4 or higher).

 ### DETONATION (GRAVITY)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, inflicting damage equal to the cypher’s level by increasing gravity tremendously for one second.
+- **효과:** Projects a small physical explosive up to a long distance away that bursts in an immediate radius, inflicting damage equal to the cypher’s level by increasing gravity tremendously for one second.
 All creatures in the area are crushed to the ground for one round and cannot take physical actions.

 ### DETONATION (GRAVITY INVERSION)
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes, and for one hour gravity reverses within long range of the explosion.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes, and for one hour gravity reverses within long range of the explosion.

 ### DETONATION (MASSIVE)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Projects a small physical explosive up to a long distance away that explodes in a short-range radius, inflicting damage equal to the cypher’s level.
+- **효과:** Projects a small physical explosive up to a long distance away that explodes in a short-range radius, inflicting damage equal to the cypher’s level.
 Roll a d100 to determine the type of damage.
 01–10
 Cell-disrupting (harms only flesh)